GMT-458-Web-GIS/geogame-ilgincigdem/README.md

 5. **Hints**: Click the "Get Hint" button to receive additional help about the location.
 If you request another hint, a warning appears, and the previous hint will be removed.
 6. **Scoring and remaining number of guesses**: Points are awarded based on the accuracy of your guess.
 You earn points for every correct guess.
 Players have 6 lives.
 Each incorrect guess costs a life.
+Once all 6 lives are depleted, the target location will be automatically shown.

 ## DOM